Advanced HTTP(s) Synthetic Monitor

 -

-URLthat you would like to monitor. -
+Enter the URL that you would like to monitor.

-Intervalfor how often you would like the monitor to run from each source region configured later in the form. -
+Set the monitor frequency Interval for how often you would like the monitor to run from each source region configured later in the form.

 Figure: URL, Interval, and HTTP Request Method